Breast Cancer Awareness, Be Aware

 One of the biggest concerns for all women (and men should be aware), is breast cancer.
 Check out this doctor’s breast cancer awareness advice and make sure you stay up to date on your health!

 Be in the know

 When it comes to breast cancer awareness, we need to be transparent.
-In the United States, it the second most common cancer in women behind skin cancers.
+In the United States, it is the second most common cancer in women behind skin cancers.

-Fortunately the breast gland is basically an external gland and can be screened effectively with self examinations and routine radiologic/ultrasonic studies.
+Fortunately, the breast gland is basically an external gland and can be screened effectively with self-examinations and routine radiologic/ultrasonic studies.
 Breast cancer can occur in one or both breasts and in both men and women.

 Early detection is key to improve survival rates.